-Generally, donated materials, if significant in amount, are recorded at their fair market value, provided the Foundation has a clearly measurable and objective basis or determining the value.
+Generally, donated materials, if significant in amount, are recorded at their fair market value, provided the Foundation has a clearly measurable and objective basis for determining the value.
 In the case of materials where such values cannot reasonably be determined, the donation is not recorded.
-Donated professional services are recognized at fair value if the services received (a) create or enhance long-lived assets or (b) require specialized skills, are provided by individuals possessing those skills, and would typically need to be purchased if not provided by donation.
-The amounts reflected in the accompanying financial statements as in-kind contributions are offset by like amounts included in expenses, capitalized in property and equipment, or an increase in inventory.
-The Foundation received the following in-kind contributions for the years ended June 30:
+Donated professional services are recognized if the services received (a) create or enhance nonfinancial assets or (b) require specialized skills, are performed by people with those skills, and would otherwise be purchased if not provided by donation.

+The Foundation recognized the following in-kind donations in the following years:

-2018 2017
+2019 2018

-Equipment and supplies \$ 67,624 \$ 35,414
+Equipment and supplies \$ 49,153 \$ 67,624

-Free use of facilities 538,504 517,055
+Free use of facilities 673,747 538,504

-Professional services 23,972 62,820
+Professional services 39,160 23,972

-\$ 630,100 \$ 615,289
+\$ 762,060 \$ 630,100